mappingmilwaukee/MKE-bike/README.md

 *Nearly

-For your preseason consideration, almost every bike-friendly-ish surface in Milwaukee.
-Why did I do this?
-What can I say - the City's own maps haven't been updated in a decade (2011[!!](https://city.milwaukee.gov/Milwaukee-by-Bike/maps.htm#.XjyFSjNKiM8)), the [City's 2010 master bike plan PDF has NO maps in its Maps chapter(!)](https://city.milwaukee.gov/ImageLibrary/Groups/cityBikePed/MilwaukeebyBike2010-Plan.pdf), Google Maps' Bicycling layer has tons of errors and omissions in Milwaukee, Strava sucks for commuters, the fall weather turnt, hibernation, beer, all of Seinfeld is on Hulu...
+Here's almost every bike-friendly-ish surface in Milwaukee.
+I've been working on this for awhile, struggling with how to introduce it.
+For anyone looking to exercise the cabin fever away with hopefully fewer cars, please ride safely, disinfect your doorknobs, and wash your hands!
+Would you believe the City's own maps haven't been updated in a decade (2011[!!](https://city.milwaukee.gov/Milwaukee-by-Bike/maps.htm#.XjyFSjNKiM8)), the [City's 2010 master bike plan PDF has NO maps in its Maps chapter(!)](https://city.milwaukee.gov/ImageLibrary/Groups/cityBikePed/MilwaukeebyBike2010-Plan.pdf), Google Maps' Bicycling layer has tons of errors and omissions in Milwaukee, Strava sucks for commuters, and you can still social distance on a bike?
+Also, all of Seinfeld is on Hulu.

 **tldr:** one bike map to rule them all, desktop and mobile friendly, and in the darkness bind all them other bad maps to Hell.